aeyith97/dotfiles/README.md

 # dotfiles
-Just my personal dotfiles for primary PC, Heavily inspired by the awesome ML4W, Stephan Raabe \n For repo, do visit this link \n https://github.com/aeyith97/dotfiles
+Just my personal dotfiles for primary PC,
+Heavily inspired by the awesome ML4W, Stephan Raabe
+For repo, do visit this link
+https://github.com/aeyith97/dotfiles

 ## Screenshots